Bryan-Michael-Tice/ns-3-dev-git-fso/src/fso/doc/fso.rst

 Troubleshooting
 ===============

-Add any tips for avoiding pitfalls, etc.
+Not yet completed.

 Validation
 **********

-Describe how the model has been tested/validated.
-What tests run in the test suite?
-How much API and code is covered by the tests?
-Again, references to outside published work may help here.

 Each mathematical model has a corresponding Matlab script provided in the fso/src/test/references folder.
 The FsoPropagaionLossTestSuite provides validation that each propagation loss model is being correctly calculated according to the provided Matlab scripts.
 The link parameters chosen for these tests are from published work:

 "Preliminary Results of Terabit-per-second Long-Range Free-Space Optical Transmission Experiment THRUST" and "Overview of the Laser Communication System for the NICT Optical Ground Station and Laser Communication Experiments on Ground-to-Satellite Links".

+An example program provided in "examples/fso-irradiance-curve.cc" stores the normalized irradiance at the receiver for a large number of packets.
+These values are stored in a data set and saved in a plot file.
+A Matlab script is provided to compare the data set to a generated probability density function.